Join the Mogees Action

 An Interview with Owen Pallett

 I’m a sucker for well-trained musicians who push the boundaries creatively and aren’t afraid to experiment.
 Owen Pallet really blows me away with his talent and where he takes it.
-Classically trained on violin and piano he has backed the ‘indie band of the moment’ Arcade Fire and is now performing solo opening for such [...]
+Classically trained on violin and piano he has backed the ‘indie band of the moment’ Arcade Fire and is now performing solo opening [...]

 An Interview with Robert Henke